-New security professionals are struggling to get into triaging as the knowledge barrier required to assess vulnerabilities is incredibly high.
+New security professionals struggle to get into triaging as the knowledge barrier to assess vulnerabilities is incredibly high.

 The more the assessment process can be automated, the better it is.
 This methodology makes the job of security professionals who can act in a consultative way and scale much better.

 Scaling the security team and ensuring that security champions and vulnerability management teams can help to decide how to fix instead of trying to triage and decide what to fix.